olhmr/bigquery-utils/README.md

 2. Copy the `target` to the same name in the `archive` dataset.
 3. Delete the `target`

+It currently does not support archiving views.
 If copying fails, the `target` is not deleted.

-It currently does not support archiving views.
+Additionally, input is required to confirm deletion before it happens.

 # To-do
 - add function for iterating through a list of tables in a dataset